Riccar87/riccar87.github.io/_posts/2019-11-17-questions.markdown

 `Very useful`
 * What is robots.txt and how have you configure it for your site?

 `robots.txt is for instructions for bots.
-I configured it in a way so that they would not scan my site.`
+I configured it in a way so that they would not scan my site.
+I added it on root.`
 * What is humans.txt and how have you configure it for your site?

-`Dunno yet`
+`humans.txt is a place where you can credit authors and peole who assisted you in developing the website.
+I added my own name and information in the root.`

 * How did you implements comments to blog posts